JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Simplified version of our real server implementation in `es-be`
+- Simplified version of our real server implementation in `es-be`

 ---

-## Tracing Layer
+## Tracing middleware

-Let's build another Tower service.

-Interceptors are not the best fit, we want to trace responses too.

 ---